jeffknupp/blog/in_progress/new_post.md

 conditions, deadlocks, starvation, and all the other attendant issues of multi-threaded code.

-If we implement `produce` and `consume` as coroutines, however, we avoid both the pains of multithreading and the need for "central management". `produce` simply gets some data and yields to `consume`. `consume` processes the data and yields control back to `produce`, waiting until more data is available.
+If we implement `produce` and `consume` as coroutines, however, we avoid the pains of multithreading. `produce` simply gets some data and yields to `consume`. `consume` processes the data and yields control back to `produce`, waiting until more data is available.

 Two interesting things to note here.
 Only one coroutine is executing at any time, so data sharing issues dissapear.
 Also, the execution pattern of `consume` is the basis for a large number of asynchronous IO frameworks.
 Like `consume`, work is done until some resource is required, at which point the coroutine yields.

+<a id="coro"></a>
+### Coroutines, Asynchronous I/O, and Cooperative Multitasking

+The

 [^1]: A refresher: a prime number is a positive integer greater than 1
     that has no divisors other than 1 and itself.
 3 is prime because there are no